apparebit/prettypretty/docs/howto-color.rst

 But you may have to adjust them somewhat, if you use a package manager other than pip or are running Windows.
 I trust you know what to do differently.)

-That last command actually executes the demo script.
-You should see a progress bar rapidly go from 0% to 100%.
+That last command actually executes the progress bar script.
+You should see a green bar rapidly go from 0% to 100%.
 It may end up looking like this:

 .. image:: figures/progress-bar-light.png
    :alt: A bright green progress bar at 100% against a white background
+   :scale: 50 %

 Or, if your terminal's color theme is a dark theme, it may end up looking more like this:

 .. image:: figures/progress-bar-dark.png
    :alt: A medium green progress bar at 100% against a black background
+   :scale: 50 %

 P3, sRGB, 8-bit Color, Oh My